magma/magma/docs/readmes/feg/s1ap_federated_test.md

 ---
-id: s1ap_federated_test
+id: s1ap_federated_tests
-title: S1AP Federated Integration Test
+title: S1AP Federated Integration Tests
 hide_title: true
 ---

-# S1AP Federated Integration Test
+# S1AP Federated Integration Tests

 The S1AP Integration Test only tests the AGW.
-The objective of the **S1AP Federated Integration Test** is to provide a test platform to run Magma with all of its components.
+The objective of the **S1AP Federated Integration Tests** is to provide a test platform to run Magma with all of its components.
 That is, an end-to-end test with all components of Magma: AGW, Orc8r and FeG.

-Currently, this test is in an experimental phase, so we are only testing the connectivity of AGW - Orc8r - FeG, and we are able to run an attach/detach test using the S1AP tester and our mock HSS.
+Currently, these tests are in an experimental phase, so we are only testing the connectivity of AGW - Orc8r - FeG, and we are able to run the following tests using the S1AP tester and our mock HSS.

+- An attach/detach test
+- An attach/detach test with multiple UEs (for 32 UEs)

 ## Architecture